2017 Community Animal Welfare Footprint (CAWF) achievers

 The following authorities were awarded the Contingency Planning Footprint:

-Association of Greater Manchester Authorities Civil Contingencies and Resilience Unit
+Association of Greater Manchester Authorities (AGMA), Civil Contingencies and Resilience Unit (CCRU).

-Stroud District Council, Leeds City Council, London Borough of Waltham Forest, East Hampshire District Council, London Borough of Barking and Dagenham, Dudley Metropolitan Borough Council.
+Leeds City Council, London Borough of Waltham Forest, Peterborough City Council, Dudley Metropolitan Borough Council, London Borough of Barking and Dagenham, Stroud District Council.

 The following authorities and organisations were awarded the Housing Footprint: